x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 6. After selecting the CSV file, click **Open**.
 Back on the **new migration batch** page, click **Next**.

-7. Enter the email address for the super admin within the G Suite environment.
-This email address will be used to test connectivity between G Suite and Microsoft 365 or Office 365.
+7. Enter the email address for the super admin within the Google Workspace environment.
+This email address will be used to test connectivity between Google Workspace and Microsoft 365 or Office 365.

 8. Under **Specify the service account credentials using the JSON key file**, click **Choose File**, and then select the JSON file that was downloaded automatically when you created your service account.
 This file contains the private key for the service account.
 Click **Open** to select the file, and then, back on the **new migration batch** page, click **Next**.